 COURSE NUMBER COURSE NAME LENGTH

-(MASL D121066) Search and Rescue Planning 4 Weeks
+(MASL D121066) L30ZR1210660SRB Search and Rescue Planning (SARP) 4 Weeks

-L30ZR1210660SRB (SARP)
+STUDENT LOAD - MIN: 6 / MAX: 11

-1. Course Description: This course introduces Search and Rescue Planning (SARP) procedures and Rescue Coordination Center (RCC).
+This course introduces Search and Rescue Planning (SARP) procedures and Rescue Coordination Center (RCC).
 It is designed for enlisted and officer members who perform in the capacity of SARP coordination or related duties.
-This course teaches students how to organize and plan the Search and Rescue (SAR) coordination center and mission planning.
+This course teaches students how to organize and plan the Search and Rescue(SAR) coordination center and mission planning.
 Class sessions include scenario executions that provide the student with practical experience in a simulated SAR environment.
 The course instruction includes Introduction, Mission Process, and Search and Rescue Planning.
 The instructional design for this course is group paced.

-- 2.1.
-Eligibility: This course is designed for all officers, enlisted, and/or civilians that perform or plan to perform SAR planning related duties. - 2.1.1.
-A basic understanding of the English language is highly desireable. - 2.2.
+2.1.
+Eligibility: This course is designed for all officers, enlisted, and/or civilians that perform or plan to perform SAR planning related duties.

+2.1.1.
+A basic understanding of the English language is highly desirable.

+- 2.2.
 Physical/Medical: - 2.2.1.
 Vision: Normal (20/20 with or without glasses). - 2.2.2.
-Hearing/Speech: No hearing or speech impediments. - 2.2.3.
+Hearing/Speech: Normal hearing and speech impediments. - 2.2.3.
 Physical: Normal dexterity. - 2.3.
 Uniform/Equipment: See General Clothing Requirements.